scylladb/scylladb/docs/operating-scylla/security/node-node-encryption.rst

 Communication between all or some nodes can be encrypted.
 The controlling parameter is :code:`server_encryption_options`.

 Once enabled, all communication between the nodes is transmitted over TLS/SSL.
-The libraries used by Scylla for OpenSSL are FIPS 140-2 certified.
+The libraries used by ScyllaDB for OpenSSL are FIPS 140-2 certified.

 To build a self-signed certificate chain, see :doc:`generating a self-signed certificate chain using openssl </operating-scylla/security/generate-certificate/>`.